Marvin-VW/3dengine_doc/docs/modules/fps_counter.rst

     **Updating FPS**

-    The `update` method updates the current FPS value.
+    The :mod:`update` method updates the current FPS value.
 It calculates the time difference between the last update and the current one to determine the FPS:

     - `delta_time`: Time difference between the current and the last frame.
     - `fps`: Calculated as `1.0 / delta_time`, representing the frames per second.